CA Mohit Bansal

 HRA is given to meet the cost of a rented house taken by the employee for his stay.
 Income Tax Act allows for deduction in respect of HRA paid to employees so that salaried assesse can get some relief in terms of Tax Savings.

 Recently CBDT changes some law related to HRA.
-According to a CIRCULAR NO. 8/2013, Dated: Dated: October 10, 2013 issued by Central Board of Direct Taxes (CBDT), if annual rent paid by an employee exceeds Rs.1 lakh per annum, it is mandatory for the employee to report PAN of the landlord to the employer.
+According to a CIRCULAR NO. 4/2020, Dated 16 January, 2020 issued by Central Board of Direct Taxes (CBDT), if annual rent paid by an employee exceeds Rs.1 lakh per annum, it is mandatory for the employee to report PAN of the landlord to the employer.

 If your landlord doesn’t have a PAN, you have to make a declaration.
 According to the CBDT circular, in case the landlord does not have a PAN, a declaration to this effect from the landlord along with the name and address of the landlord should be filed by the employee.